 How Do I Sign up for Exams?

-We ask parents to inform the studio in writing if they would like their dancer to be considered for an examination.
-Parents can either submit a written note to the office or email the studio’s director: firstname.lastname@example.org Teachers will be provided with a list of students who would like to be considered for examinations and they will assess whether to invite dancers to participate based on their current level of training and past exam history.
-From that list, students who are ready and eligible for examinations will receive an examination invitation from their teacher, which will outline all current exam date information and will quote the fees involved and fee deadlines.
+Students must be taking an Exam class to be considered for an examination.
+We will let parents know if students are ready by emailing an examination invitation from their teacher, which will outline all current exam date information and will quote the fees involved and fee deadlines.
 Please note that if we do not receive your exam fee by the deadline, your dancer will not be entered for the exam.
 Students who teachers feel need more time before they are ready for the exam will receive a letter explaining which areas are in need of improvement for examination standard.
 All examination entries are at the discretion of the Artistic Director and the decision to invite dancers to participate in examinations is made with the full interest of the student in mind.
 We want everyone’s examination experience to be a positive one!
-Each student who notifies the studio that they would like to be considered for an exam will get a letter either inviting them to participate or explaining why they are not ready at this time.
-Please note that we will only consider students for exams if they have notified the studio in writing that they would like to be considered for exams.
-In order to participate in spring exams, we must meet entry deadlines in early January, so unfortunately, we are not able to accept late notifications.

 When Are Exams?

 Dance examinations are held during the day in normal school and working hours, and on Sunday.
-We anticipate that jazz and tap exams will take place in April, and the ballet exams will be sometime in April or May.
+We anticipate that jazz, tap and ballet exams will take place in April; however, sometimes we will enter students in a fall examination session if they are ready.
 Exact examination dates and times are determined by the RAD and ISTD associations.
 In order to have examinations at our studio, the school submits the applicable exam entry forms and then we wait to be informed of our exam dates.
 We realize that it may be difficult for parents and students to commit to the exams when specific dates are not set in advance, but unfortunately, we have no control over the selection of dates for exams.
 The organizations plan the examiners’ tours and slot each studio in the tour according to travel and a variety of other factors.
 While we are not able to request specific dates for exams, we are able to supply a list of ‘impossible dates’, so that conflicts with other studio events or exams do not arise.
 Please notify the studio of any ‘impossible dates’ that you may have at time of payment for exam.

 How Much are Exam Fees?